caseyltaylor/caseyltaylor.github.io/research.md

 **Project** Understanding the ecology of tick host interactions: _black rats as drivers of urban tick dynamics_

-This year I received funding along with my PhD supvisors Professor Peter Banks and Professor Dieter Hochuli to build on some of our research on urban **tick ecology**, including findings that emerged during my PhD.
+This year I received funding along with my PhD supervisors Professor Peter Banks and Professor Dieter Hochuli to build on some of our research on urban **tick ecology**, including findings that emerged during my PhD.
 With support from the [Hermon Slade Foundation](http://www.hermonslade.org.au/) we will be exploring the role of **introduced black rats** in urban tick dynamics.

 <img src="/images/Black _rat_henry_credit.JPG" width="400" height="280" align="center">